ControlThings-io/ctui/README.md

 # Usage:

-Import the library, create a cmd class, and start the ctui application, like:
+Import the library, instantiate a Ctui object, and start the ctui application, like:

 ```
-import ctui
+from ctui import Ctui

-???
+myapp = Ctui()
+myapp.run()
 ```

+Of course you can configure you app in a number of different ways by modifying your app's attributes or by adding your own custom commands.
+Check out the examples folder to walk you through some of these.

 # Platform Independence